UEFA Youth League domestic champions path ties | UEFA Youth League

 Article body

-The UEFA Youth League domestic champions path kicks off on Tuesday 3 October with holders AZ Alkmaar starting their title defence.
+The UEFA Youth League domestic champions path has begun with holders AZ Alkmaar starting their title defence on Tuesday night.

 The path contains the domestic youth champions of the 32 highest-ranked associations whose domestic youth champions' senior teams did not qualify for the UEFA Champions League group stage (and therefore are in the Champions League path group stage).
 They play in two rounds of home-and-away ties, with both stages already drawn.